ostern42/CamBridge/WISDOM_TECHNICAL.md

 *ASCII assumptions break globally*
 *小児科 is a valid pipeline name!*

+> "Property names are contracts"
+*ImageWidth not Width*
+*Exact names or build errors!*

+> "EXIF keys may have prefixes"
+*RMETA:Barcode not just Barcode*
+*Check all variants!*

+> "Initialization determines behavior"
+*DICOM dataset creation critical*
+*Can't fix it later!*

+> "Each error message is progress"
+*From UID errors to pixel data*
+*Incremental fixes win!*

 ## 🚀 WISDOM NOTES

 ### What Works (Proven in Production)